 I don’t think using leftover chicken makes for a very good pie.
 This is especially true if you opt to use chicken breast which is notorious for how quickly it becomes dry.

 In fact, I’ve been wanting to try adding raw instead of freshly cooked chicken breast to the pie to see if it makes for even juicier pieces.

 How do you thicken chicken pie filling?

-I think a slurry is ideal if you are going to be freezing it for later because I find the flour can sometimes see the flour particles in the sauce when it is defrosted.
+I think a slurry is ideal if you are going to be freezing it for later, because I find I can sometimes see the flour particles in the sauce when it is defrosted.